-Current Population Survey--This is a joint project between the Bureau of Labor Statistics and the U.S. Census Bureau.
-The CPS is a monthly survey that collects basic socio-demographic information, along with various supplemental studies.
-Of special interest to those in education may be the School Enrollment Study Series.
-To access CPS data files, users can go through the Data Ferrett (see below).
-Alternately, they can go to the National Bureau of Economic Research's CPS site here or to the IPUMS CPS site here.
+Current Population Survey (CPS)--The Current Population Survey is a joint project between the Bureau of Labor Statistics and the U.S. Census Bureau.
+The CPS is a monthly survey that collects basic socio-demographic information, labor force characteristics, and economic status.
+With regard to education, it also provides detailed data on educational attainment and enrollment.
+To access CPS data files, users can download the data from an FTP site or use various tools for creating tables from the microdata.
+Alternately, they can go to the National Bureau of Economic Research's CPS site or to IPUMS-CPS.

 EDStats - the World Bank Education Statistics Database--EDStats contains an extensive range of international data pertaining to education, both in tables and databases.
 The EdStats Query may be of particular interest because it allows users to query an extensive database of time-series data and also provides access to various other World Bank collections of data on educational attainment and expenditure.
-Bulk downloads of EdStats data are available at http://data.worldbank.org/data-catalog/ed-stats.
-EdStats is part of the Bank's Data Catalog.
+Bulk downloads of EdStats data are available at https://datacatalog.worldbank.org/dataset/education-statistics.
+EdStats and other World Bank education data are part of the Bank's Data Catalog.

 National Center for Education Statistics International Data Explorer--The NCES International Data Explorer, which is part of the NCES' International Activities Program, provides access to data from various international programs that assess students' skills in literacy, mathematics, sciences, and other areas.
 The NCES provides additional information about international education-assessment programs at http://nces.ed.gov/surveys/international/assessments.asp.
 Click on a link to a given program to get more information about subject coverage, participating countries, and data access.

 UNESCO Institute for Statistics--The United Nations Education, Scientific, and Cultural Organization (UNESCO) provides, to quote the website, "[global] and internationally comparable statistics on education, science, technology, culture, and communication."
-Users can download tables directly into Microsoft Excel.
+Users can download tables directly into Microsoft Excel via UIS.Stat.